karlbenedict/agilecuration/Manuscripts/ConceptualModel.md

 *Solving different problems*

 * Agile software development principles came out of a reaction to the *over-engineering* of software projects in which there was an over-emphasys on documentation of requirements and strict development against those requirements over a long period of development, with little engagement with users and little flexibility once the process had started.
-This "waterfall" model produced many failed large-scale software development projects and the lightweight iterative process embodied in the values and principles of agile software development movement are a reaction to this approach.
+This "waterfall" model produced many failed large-scale software development projects and the lightweight iterative process embodied in the values and principles of agile software development movement are a reaction to this approach. *Already had the engineering side, added agility*

 * Agile data curation is an attempt to bring explicit design principles into a process that has historically consisted of ad-hoc or tacitly defined practices *while learning the lessons from software engineering* about the value of user engagement, delivery of value, iteration, design quality, and flexibility.
-In short - the development and adoption of a set of agile data curation principles can bring *just enough* structure into a process that has previously been minimally structured.
+In short - the development and adoption of a set of agile data curation principles can bring *just enough* structure into a process that has previously been minimally structured. *Already had agility, developing a higher degree of design/engineering*.